 Dusk was coming to the balcony of our Montreal apartment.
 We could see lights flickering in the windows of the city below the cliff.
 We lit cigarettes using the gas ring on the stove and I singed my hair.
-Standing way up high, I saw smoke and lights; streetlamps, flickering neon signs and high-beams of cars; me and my friend and her brother.
+Standing way up high, I saw smoke and lights; streetlamps, flickering neon signs and high-beams of cars; my friend and her brother.
 He was visiting from his cabin in the woods near Peterborough.
 A small cabin with a wood stove that never gave enough heat; where one night, an owl swooped down and startled him, just after he had put the campfire out.
 A cabin near a place called Silent Lake; a little place not far from Curve Lake and the petroglyphs.
 The air is fresh up there and feels gentle and warm because summer is coming.

 Back then, just after the Good Friday agreement, Ireland was on our minds; the beginning of the end of the Troubles.
 Mohawks from Kanehsatake invited the Nothern Irish to speak of troubles and struggles, so much like home: disputed borders and broken promises, guns threatening to fire; soldiers and police guarding all rights of way; armed checkpoints on the roads.
 Gerry Adams spoke in Montreal and people gave him a standing ovation, but I stayed in my seat.
 I knew he lived in a house surrounded by a fortress.
 How could he be a man of peace?
 I suspected him.
 Afterwards, we had a beer at the nearby pub, in a private room, with Gerry Adams a few tables away.
 The whole time I waited for an explosion.